Skip to content

 Generate the updated schema incrementally, then apply it:

-schema_resp = xmem.generate_schema(
+schema_resp = client.admin.generate_schema(

 "Track user preferences and open tasks with priorities, due dates, and assignees.",